MicrosoftDocs/customer-insights/ci-docs/enrichment-dnb.md

 1. Select **Next**.

 1. Select the **Customer data set** and choose the profile or segment you want to enrich with company data from Dun & Bradstreet.
-The *Customer* entity enriches all your customer profiles whereas a segment enriches only customer profiles contained in that segment.
+The *Customer* table enriches all your customer profiles whereas a segment enriches only customer profiles contained in that segment.

 1. Define which type of fields from your unified profiles to use for matching company data from Dun & Bradstreet.
 At least one of the fields **Name and address**, **Phone**, or **Email** is required.